Lift and drag in three-dimensional steady viscous and compressible flow: Physical carrier of singularity: Trailing vortex pair

-This decomposition can also be directly applied to the transversal stream function $\ppsi$.
-Thus we see clearly that, the lift and drag exerted to the body are solely determined by the multi-valueness and singularities of the velocity potential $\phi$ and the vortical stream function $\ppsi$.

-While a complete analysis of the physical carrier of the singularity for compressible flow is too difficult to be done if not impossible, owing to the $M$-independence of \er{F5} the interpretation first presented by \cite{Goldstein1931} for incompressible is sufficient and worth recapitulating.
-We do this by a concrete line-vortex doublet model.
+While a complete analysis of the physical carrier of the singularity for compressible flow is too difficult to be done if not impossible, owing to the $M$-independency of \er{F5} the interpretation first presented by \citet{Goldstein1931} for incompressible is sufficient and worth recapitulating.
+We do this by a concrete line-vortex doublet model, which is a physical idealization of a vortex filament bounding an infinitely small plane area and of which the strength is equal to the product of the area and the strength of the vortex filament.
+Suppose $\pF = L \pe_z$ and set $\beta=1$, then \er{phi-sub1} reduces to